alexandrehtrb/KotlinMultiplatformExample/README.en.md

 To obtain the code test coverage report, execute the Gradle task **:KotlinSharedLibrary:jacocoTestReportDebug**.

 The report should be generated in the folder `KotlinSharedLibrary\build\reports\jacoco\debug`.

+## Gradle KTS (Kotlin Script)

+The project was updated to begin using Gradle KTS.
+Before, only Gradle with Groovy was used; those Gradle scripts can be seen in files from older commits.

 ## More information